Best sellers

 Aronia berry - Arnoia melanocarpa - Whole

-Aronia berries, also called black chokeberries (Aronia melanocarpa), grow on compact bushes of about 1 to 3 meters high.
-The berries have a deep purple to black color.
+Aronia berries, also known as black chokeberries, grow on compact bushes that reach a height of about 1 to 3 meters.
+The berries have a deep purple to black color and have long been used in various cultures.

 €2.00